losamtz/axis-acap-tip-workshop/1-libraries-part-one/bbox/bbox-multi-view-frame-normalized/Readme.md

-# Draw multi-view with scene normalized coordinates
+# Draw multi-view with frame normalized coordinates

 ## Description

-Draw a movig blue red rectangle with scene normalization.
+Draw a movig yellow rectangle with scene normalization.

 ## Create a bbox on channel 1